The Cheddar Cheese Country Of Origin

 Frequently asked questions

-Cheddar cheese is a traditional English cheese, originating from the village of Cheddar in Somerset, England.
+Cheddar cheese originated in the village of Cheddar in Somerset, southwest England.

 Written by